Browse

 Subject: Environment

-Keywords: composite systems, data-driven, logistics industry, Renewable and Sustainable Energy, synergy
+Keywords: composite systems, data-driven, logistics industry, Sustainability, synergy

 The receding globalization has reshaped the logistics industry, while the additional pressure of the COVID-19 pandemic has posed new difficulties and challenges as has the pressure towards sustainable development.
 Achieving the synergistic development of economic, social, and environmental benefits in the logistics industry is essential to achieving its high-quality development.
 Therefore, we propose a data-driven calculation, evaluation, and enhancement method for the synergistic development of the composite system of economic, social, and environmental benefits (ESE-B) of the logistics industry.
 Based on relevant data, the logistics industry ESE-B composite system sequential parametric index system is then constructed.
 The Z-score is applied to standardize the original index data without dimension, and a collaborative degree model of logistics industry ESE-B composite system is constructed to estimate the coordinated development among the subsystems of the logistics industry’s ESE-B... [more]